 As mentioned previously, you can collect seeds from trees growing in your area in autumn.
 Seeds like chestnuts and acorns are easy to find in the forest.
 Seeds from conifers can be found inside pine-cones.
 Once you collect the pine-cones you need to store them in a warm place so they will release the seeds from between the scales.
 Seeds of various tree species are also easily available for purchase in (online) Bonsai shops.

 The best time to sow seeds is the autumn, this way you follow nature’s time schedule and the young seedling will have a full summer to grow after germinating in early spring.
 This also means you don't need to worry about stratification.

-Once you succesfully propagated trees from seed, the next step is to train the young seedlings throughout the years to become well shaped Bonsai trees.
-This will be a test of your patience, but it is a great way to style Bonsai trees without the need to prune thick branches (which is often inherent to styling Yamadori or nursery stock).
+Before we start propagating trees from seed, let's look at the stages of development of seedlings first.
+Growing Bonsai from seed will be a test of your patience, but it is a great way to style Bonsai trees without the need to prune thick branches (which is often inherent to styling Yamadori or nursery stock).

 Read the "Bonsai styling" section for detailed information about techniques including wiring and pruning.
 But first, six images of a Criptomeria tree that was grown from seed into Bonsai over the course of 15 years.
 Thanks to Jose Ontañón for sharing these inspiring images.